-Lesotho revised their PMTCT programme in 2010, which included, based on WHO recommendations, providing antiretroviral treatment for all pregnant women regardless of their CD4 count or viral load.2 Despite the revision to the PMTCT guidelines, human resources and funding challenges prevail for the country to achieve this.
+Lesotho revised its PMTCT programme in 2010 in line with World Health Organization (WHO) recommendations to provide ART for all pregnant women regardless of their CD4 count or viral load.47 Despite the revision to the PMTCT guidelines and progress being made on the proportion of pregnant women receiving ART, human resources and funding challenges continue to prevent Lesotho from achieving this.

 Voluntary medical male circumcision (VMMC)

-Voluntary medical male circumcision in Lesotho has experienced challenges in scaling-up due to traditional methods of circumcision a common feature of Lesotho culture for boys growing up.
-Predominantly in rural areas of Lesotho, boys are more likely to be circumcised during initiation rituals.
-51.6% of males aged 15-49 years are circumcised in Lesotho, the majority of these circumcisions taking place between the ages of 13-19 years.2
+VMMC in Lesotho has experienced challenges in scaling-up due to traditional methods of circumcision, a common feature of Lesotho culture.
+Predominantly in rural areas of Lesotho, boys are more likely to be circumcised during initiation rituals.52

 TB and HIV

 In 2014, 74% people living with tuberculosis (TB) in Lesotho tested positive for HIV.53 Improvements in identifying and diagnosing TB in people living with HIV in Lesotho have been made with 93% of people with TB testing for HIV in 2014, compared to 82% in 2011.54